Jeanne Arnold

-Jeanne E. Arnold, Ph.D., is an archaeologist who teaches in the anthropology department at the University of California, Los Angeles.
-Her fields of research cover many topics, but she specializes in the prehistoric and early contact era of the Pacific Coast of North America, in California and British Columbia.
-Her work in these areas has been directed to resolving the economies and political evolutionary trajectories of complex hunter-gatherer groups.
+Jeanne E. Arnold was an American archaeologist who taught in the anthropology department at the University of California, Los Angeles.
+Her fields of research covered many topics, but she specialized in the prehistoric and early contact era of the Pacific Coast of North America, in California and British Columbia.
+Her work in these areas was directed to resolving the economies and political evolutionary trajectories of complex hunter-gatherer groups.
+She died on November 27, 2022, following a long illness.

 Background

 Arnold was born in northern Ohio and had an early start on her decision to pursue a career in archaeology and anthropology when she attended a National Science Foundation field school in western Pennsylvania during high school.
 Her B.A. in anthropology came from the University of Michigan in 1976.
 From there she attended graduate school at the University of California, Santa Barbara to receive her M.A. in 1979 and Ph.D. in 1983.

 In the 1970s, she assisted on a University of Michigan project in the Netherlands investigating Neolithic and Mesolithic cultures and served as a field co-director in Michigan surveying the Raisin River region, but once attending graduate school in California, her work turned to the Pacific Coast.
 In 1980, she began her research in the Channel Islands of California, followed in the late 1980s and 1990s by several major National Science Foundation projects under her direction, analyzing the development of complex hunter-gatherer-fisher groups.
 Her excavations and research on the Chumash people of the Channel Islands have been continuous since then.
 Most recently, the Channel Islands Household Archaeology Project aims to understand household and community organization of maritime complex hunter-gatherers located along the Pacific Coast.
 Arnold has worked with students and colleagues to better understand these complex groups and their political economies.
 Many articles also detail maritime resources, the origins of ocean-going canoes, and their relation to emerging sociopolitical complexity.
 Arnold's work on the Fraser River Valley Project in British Columbia (2002–2006) has explored late pre- and post-contact village sites along one of the world's richest salmon rivers and enhanced knowledge about local Sto:lo First Nations culture.

 Since 2001, Arnold has been a member of the UCLA Center on Everyday Lives of Families, directed by Elinor Ochs, participating in a long-term, systematic study of modern-day middle-class families and their built spaces in the Los Angeles area.
 Arnold designed the ethnoarchaeology part of the research.
 Using “systematic recording of each family member’s uses of home spaces at closely timed intervals, a digital archive of photographs of each home’s indoor and outdoor spaces, detailed floor plans of homes and yards, and self-narrated video home tours by parents and older children explaining their perceptions of their homes,” an analysis of modern American homes and their changes emerges.